Shopping sections

 Clothing

-This is the broad wardrobe lane.
-Use it for tees, hoodies, knitwear, denim, jackets, and general outfit building.
-It works best when you are still open to several apparel types and do not want to narrow things down too early.
+Use clothing for tees, hoodies, knitwear, denim, jackets, and full outfit ideas.
+It works best when you are still open to several apparel types.

-If your browse is seasonal or outfit-led, clothing is usually the right first click.
+If your shopping is outfit-led, clothing is usually the right first click.
+Search inside the section later if you already know the item name or material.

 Accessories